eserdk/self-hosted-standard-notes/README.md

 Click [here](https://github.com/Lobaro/restic-backup-docker#environment-variables) for more info.

+### Traefik

+Replace `certificatesResolvers.letsencrypt.acme.email` with your email.

+### docker-compose.yml

+I marked almost everything that needs to be adjusted with `FIXME`, but could miss something.

 # How to use

 Once you start the server with `docker compose up -d`, it becomes accessible on 443 port (